OliverEvans96/blog/lammps.md

 There are also other interactions, including dihedrals and impropers, which act on groups of more than 3 atoms.

 Note that these interactions (angles, bonds, dihedrals, impropers) are **permanent and unbreakable**.
 If a bond exists between two specific atoms, it will continue to exist for the whole simulation.
-Also keep in mind that a bond does not *constrain* two atoms to always be an exact distance apart.
-Rather, it *strongly encourages* them to maintain that distance by applying forces on them.
+Also keep in mind that a bond does not _constrain_ two atoms to always be an exact distance apart.
+Rather, it _strongly encourages_ them to maintain that distance by applying forces on them.

-However, there are also **transient** interactions between atoms, primarily the pairwise electrostatic interaction described the Lennard Jones potential specified in the `pair_style` command in the input script.
+However, there are also **transient** interactions between atoms, primarily the pairwise electrostatic interaction described the Lennard-Jones potential specified in the `pair_style` command in the input script.
 This force is only applied between two atoms if they are close enough to be considered neighbors on the neighbor list.
 If they move away from each other during the simulation, they will no longer interact electrostatically.

 Anyway, back to the data file.